N-Alba-DS/sql-dql-portfolio/README.md

-#  SQL Practice Portfolio — Relational Models
+#  SQL Practice Portfolio — PowerBI Project - Relational Models

-This notebook compiles the resolution of 50 practical exercises from the course **Relational Models**, part of the Data Science Master's program at the University of Buenos Aires.
+This notebook compiles the resolution of 69 practical exercises, and a PowerBi Project from the course **Relational Models**, part of the Data Science Master's program at the University of Buenos Aires.
 It demonstrates SQL proficiency applied to real business contexts using the `AdventureWorks` database.
 The exercises were originally resolved on a on a SQL Server using Dbeaver as a main Database Tool and then were ported into Python by using SQLite3.

+Also it contains a project in which we were tested by creating six questions regarding the dataset and answering them by creating the corresponding applicable visuals to answer those questions.

+- How many orders were placed per month/year?
+- What was the average time between order date and ship date?
+- What are the top 10 best-selling products by quantity?
+- What is the monthly trend of total revenue (`SubTotal`)?
+- What is the sales share by region (`TerritoryID` or Region)?
+- Which customers generated the most revenue in the last year?

+This test demonstrates BI proper techiniques by connecting directly to the database through Power BI and managing to create personalizaded tables with SQL Queries.

-The exercises cover essential aspects of working with relational databases, including basic queries, joins, aggregation, subqueries, common table expressions (CTEs), and logical modeling of entity relationships.
+In parallel, The exercises cover essential aspects of working with relational databases, including basic queries, joins, aggregation, subqueries, common table expressions (CTEs), and logical modeling of entity relationships.

 ---